kayburns/women-snowboard/research/im2txt/README.md

 curl -O https://raw.githubusercontent.com/uclanlp/reducingbias/master/data/COCO/test.data
 ```

-We also construct a "balanced split", where we randomly choose 500 images with women and 500 images with men from the "bias split".
-We include it under "./im2txt/data/balanced_split/".
+We also construct a ["Balanced split"](im2txt/data/balanced_split/), where we randomly choose 500 images with women and 500 images with men from the "Bias split".

 The Appearance Confusion Loss requires masked images.
 To create masks, please see the code for [creating masked images](scripts/SegmentationMasks.ipynb).

-Our experiments fine tune standard im2txt on the bias coco split.
+Our experiments fine tune standard im2txt on the COCO Bias split.
 Please see the code for [storing data as tfrecord files](im2txt/data/build_scripts/build_mscoco_blocked_data.py).
 The link provided also loads blocked images into the tfrecords, so you will need to specify the location of the blocked images.

 In order to evaluation the GradCam/Saliency maps with the pointing game, we additionally save binary person masks.
 Please see the code [here](im2txt/save_coco_person_segmentations.py).